-It should be noted that while one of these poems recalls a well-known global event (Hurricane Matthew was the storm that caused catastrophic damage and a humanitarian crisis in Haiti in the Autumn of 2016) and localises it to the frame of reference of the reader, the other makes reference to a localised storm and contextualises it with reference to a global event (WWII), thereby highlighting the ability of the poet to interpret and frame the principles and effects of climate change in order to communicate to the reader.
+It should be noted that while one of these poems recalls a well-known global event (Hurricane Matthew was the storm that caused catastrophic damage and a humanitarian crisis in Haiti in the autumn of 2016) and localises it to the frame of reference of the reader, the other makes reference to a localised storm and contextualises it with reference to a global event (WWII), thereby highlighting the ability of the poet to interpret and frame the principles and effects of climate change in order to communicate to the reader.

-The poems in this category also consider the general effects of climate change in terms of things being either broken or killed, not in terms of specific fauna or flora (see Section 3.1) but rather a general sense of death and destruction, as evidenced by the following line from 'Beaufort Scale for Depression' by Rachel Mead (Howard et al., 2018, p.
+The poems in this category also consider the general effects of climate change in terms of things being either broken or killed, not in terms of specific fauna or flora (see Sect.
+3.1) but rather a general sense of death and destruction, as evidenced by the following line from "Beaufort Scale for Depression" by Rachel Mead (Howard et al., 2018, p.
 28): "Widespread structural damage.
 Zero visibility.
 This is the point of collapse, the black hole."

-This category highlights the 'messy', interrelated nature of climate change, and demonstrates that poets are not afraid to discuss several different systems (climate change, weather, pollution, etc.) in order to communicate to their audience.
-While scientists are often at pains to point out the differences between weather and climate, and the confusion that such a misunderstanding can entail (see e.g. Weber and Stern, 2011), it is also true that beliefs in climate change are affected by local weather conditions (Li et al., 2011).
+This category highlights the "messy", interrelated nature of climate change and demonstrates that poets are not afraid to discuss several different systems (climate change, weather, pollution, etc.) in order to communicate to their audience.
+While scientists are often at pains to point out the differences between weather and climate, and the confusion that such a misunderstanding can entail (see for example Weber and Stern, 2011), it is also true that beliefs in climate change are affected by local weather conditions (Li et al., 2011).
 By presenting changes in both the weather and climate alongside one another, the poets are aiming to reach out to their audience and ground them in a language that they understand rather than to confuse them or cut off from a particular line of enquiry.
-By not allowing such interrelated discussions to take place (confusing as the may sometimes be), there is also the argument that a non-scientific audience is being denied access to solutions from an interrelated filed.
-One such example is the success of the Montreal Protocol in tackling the Ozone Layer (Oberthür, 2001), as while it has been shown that a non-scientific audience often confuses stratospheric ozone depletion with the greenhouse effect (Bostrom et al., 1994), presenting the Montreal Protocol as an exemplar of how government policy can engender positive environmental change on a global scale, can help to present some of the potential solutions to the climate change issue that these poems have highlighted as being less than readily available (see Section 3.2), thereby overcoming one of the potential barriers to dialogue.
+By not allowing such interrelated discussions to take place (confusing as they may sometimes be), there is also the argument that a non-scientific audience is being denied access to solutions from an interrelated field.
+One such example is the success of the Montreal Protocol in tackling the ozone layer problem (Oberthür, 2001), as while it has been shown that a non-scientific audience often confuses stratospheric ozone depletion with the greenhouse effect (Bostrom et al., 1994), presenting the Montreal Protocol as an exemplar of how government policy can engender positive environmental change on a global scale can help to present some of the potential solutions to the climate change issue that these poems have highlighted as being less than readily available (see Sect.
+3.2), thereby overcoming one of the potential barriers to dialogue.

-3.5 Our Future
+3.5 Our future

 In contrast to the previous category, this final category is one that emerged as a result of poems that discuss possible futures that might arise as a result of the current climate system.
-There is a large range of temporal scale in these poems, with some imaging the fallout of a climate catastrophe in a not-too-distant future, such as that presented in this extract from 'There Is No Alternative' by Momtaza Mehri (Howard et al., 2018, p.
-56)
+There is a large range of temporal scale in these poems, with some imagining the fallout of a climate catastrophe in a not-too-distant future, such as that presented in this extract from "There Is No Alternative" by Momtaza Mehri (Howard et al., 2018, p.
+56), the shepherds were the last the gospel preachers of accumulation had nowhere to go they were too busy competing with the skies to notice them folding in, whilst others are grounded in a future quite markedly different from our current state, such as "Theft-saving" by Amaan Hyder, who imagines a future where (Howard et al., 2018, p.
+63)